pghvlaans/sbotools/ChangeLog/index.md

 # ChangeLog
+* Post-Release
+  * *Download.pm*: Unlink existing symlinks with the same name as new ones

 * 3.5 - 2025-03-26
   * *sbofind*: Use **\--exact-case** to search for an exact match with case sensitivity
     * Thanks to leoctrl for the report.